 However, when scanning a MutableCompositeComponent, the scan() method (discussed below) needs to create and scan new child components as it encounters them in the input.
 It is therefore necessary for scan() to know what class of component to create.
 Typically, the composite component has a default component type; for example, the default type for ComponentList<Particle> is Particle.
 However, in some cases the components may be subclasses of the default type, or the default type may be an interface or abstract class and hence not instantiable.
-In such instances, the output needs to be augmented with class type information, which is placed before the openning '[' of the component output.
-The details of how to do this are beyond the scope of this document.
-However, if the composite component has been implemented internally using an instance of ComponentListImpl, then one can use the latter's writeComponents() method to automatically write out all the components, along with the necessary class information:
+In such instances, the output needs to be augmented with class type information, which is placed before the openning '[' of the component has been implemented internally using an instance of ComponentListImpl, then one can use the latter's writeComponents() method to automatically write out all the components, along with the necessary class information:

+'''

+ComponentListImpl myComponents;

 protected void writeItems (

 PrintWriter pw, NumberFormat fmt, CompositeComponent ancestor)

 throws IOException {

 super.writeItems (pw, fmt, ref);

 myComponents.writeComponents (pw, fmt, ancestor);

 }

 '''